Karthick-Ragav/hack-a-bot/README.md

 ## *Installation*

 ### *Prerequisites*
-- *UiPath Studio*: Version X.X or higher.
+- *UiPath Studio*: Version 21 or higher.
 - *UiPath Orchestrator*: For deployment and management.
 - *AI Center*: For machine learning model deployment and management.
 - *Email Server*: Configured for sending notifications.